d-nagy/planet-vis/README.md

 `links.txt` includes references to such image files that were used to create the included VTK datasets and the visualisations in the screenshots.

+For the visualisations showcased here, the images were pre-processed as follows:

+1. Convert to JPG/PNG (if original was TIFF file).
+2. Ensure both the texture and elevation maps for a planet correspond (may need to swap left and right halves of an image for example).
+3. Fill in any missing data (as in Pluto data) with an average colour from the rest of the image.
+This is especially important for missing elevation data, so that colours are correctly mapped to heights.

 ## `sources/`: VTK datasets (data sources)

 This folder contains pre-computed VTK datasets for visualising Mars, the Moon and Pluto.
 These